-One detail we didn't discuss in the ["References and Borrowing"] [references-and-borrowing] section in Chapter 4 is that every reference in Rust has a lifetime, which is the scope for which that reference is valid.
+One detail we didn't discuss in the "References and Borrowing" section in Chapter 4 is that every reference in Rust has a lifetime, which is the scope for which that reference is valid.
 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways.
 Rust requires us to annotate the relationships using generic lifetime parameters to ensure the actual references used at runtime will definitely be valid.

 The concept of lifetimes is somewhat different from tools in other programming languages, arguably making lifetimes Rust's most distinctive feature.
 Although we won't cover lifetimes in their entirety in this chapter, we'll discuss common ways you might encounter lifetime syntax so you can become familiar with the concepts.
-See the ["Advanced Lifetimes"][advanced-lifetimes] section in Chapter 19 for more detailed information.